Find Cheap Life Insurance Quotes in Your Area

 Paying for estate taxes with death benefit proceeds

-By setting up the trust correctly, death benefit proceeds could be used to help pay for estate taxes on other assets of the deceased.
+If the trust is set up correctly, death benefit proceeds could be used to help pay for estate taxes on other assets of the deceased.

 How does an estate tax work?